jmedsy/pokebotswana/README.md

 [Jump to Quick Start](#quick-start)

-A multithreaded automation framework for mGBA.
 Instructions to and feedback from the emulator are handled through its [official scripting API](https://mgba.io/docs/scripting.html) (using Lua), while client automation and TCP socket communication are written in Python.
 No building required, just a copy of the official development build.

 You may create dynamic, automated scripts for multiple independent mGBA instances simultaneously which include:
 * Pressing buttons, holding/releasing buttons